 1.30 Nevertheless, over an extended period, New Zealand's performance on real GDP per capita and productivity has been weak.
 The scoping paper discussed New Zealand's economic performance relative to the USA in real GDP per capita and labour productivity.
 Real GDP per capita fell in New Zealand relative to the United States until about 1992, when it seemed to stabilise for a period.
-There has been some small sign of recovery since then.10 However, as the scoping paper discusses, New Zealand's labour productivity performance looks worse http://www.productivity.govt.nz/research/productivity-by-the-numbers/, the New Zealand Productivity Commission provides a longer time series using Conference Board Total Economy Data.
-This suggests New Zealand's GDP per capital declined from 101% to 67% of that in the United States over the period from 1950 to 2019.
+There has been some small sign of recovery since then.
+However, as the scoping paper discusses, New Zealand's labour productivity performance looks worse than its real GDP per capita performance.
+New Zealand's level of labour productivity is now about 61% of that of the United States.
+This is lower than it was in throughout the 1990s despite the growth in real GDP per capita since that time.
+11